GEC Z5670

 The canopy was repainted both inside and out - so it's nice and shiny too!

-The lantern was first powered up on Monday, 9th August 2004, using the Vennerette time switch and 125w gear from the Sturgess School footpath (see the Backboards page for details.), however the time switch was faulty, and so I had to manually switch the lantern on/off.
+The lantern was first powered up on Monday, 9th August 2004, using the Vennerette time switch and 125 Watt gear from the Sturgess School footpath (see the Backboards page for details.); however, the time switch was faulty, and so I had manually to switch the lantern on/off.

 Here is the lantern after being powered up.
 Although the light looks quite yellow/green here, it gives off a good mercury colour in real life, despite the yellowed bowl.